-- (a) Weather monitoring process which identifies the person(s) responsible for monitoring the weather and deciding to enact the severe weather plan. - (b) Person(s) must utilize a National Oceanic and Atmospheric Administration site or equivalent local weather site. - (c) Person(s) must have the authority to cancel or close the event. - (d) There must be an audio means to alert event staff and attendees. - (e) Shelters must be identified and staff trained to direct attendees to appropriate shelter locations. - (f) Responsible person(s) to determine if severe weather conditions have abated and a method to notify attendees of the "all clear".
+- (a) Weather monitoring process which identifies the person(s) responsible for monitoring the weather and deciding to enact the severe weather plan. - (b) Person(s) must utilize a NOAA or equivalent local weather site. - (c) Person(s) must have the authority to cancel or close the event. - (d) There must be an audio means to alert event staff and attendees. - (e) Shelters must be identified and staff trained to direct attendees to appropriate shelter locations. - (f) Responsible person(s) to determine if severe weather conditions have abated and a method to notify attendees of the "all clear".